 It meets those individuals wherever they happen to be on their own personal life journey.
 And through their perspective, it gains new meaning—a new spark of life.
 It speaks to them and moves them.
 It asks them to dig deep within themselves—to search their souls, search their minds, search their hearts—to learn, to grow, to change.
 It begs a resting place where it can continue to live and breathe and bring positive change into their lives and into the world.

-My mother, an avid reader, the person most influential in my life with regard to creativity, resourcefulness, and personal enrichment, told me that a good book is like a friend.
+My mother, an avid reader, the person most influential in my life concerning creativity, resourcefulness, and personal enrichment, told me that a good book is like a friend.
 She enjoys picking it up again, perhaps even years later, to reread it.
 I can relate to that.
-My perspective on that concept is that picking up the book and rereading it is all it takes to rekindle the spark of friendship—to reawaken and reignite the emotional connection—to touch base with how far I’ve come, to see if there are new morsels to discover, now that time and life experiences have shaped and molded me.
+My perspective on that concept is that picking up the book and revisiting it is all it takes to rekindle the spark of friendship—to reawaken and reignite the emotional connection.
+It’s an opportunity to touch base with how far I’ve come, to see if there are new morsels to discover, now that time and life experiences have shaped and molded me.
 The meaning I found within the pages of that book as I searched my own heart and soul in response to the questions it evoked is still a part of me.
 What more might I uncover as I rekindle the flame of that friendship?

 Why do I write?
 I write to explore.
 I write to discover.
 I write to feed a passion.
 I write to give a concept a voice.
 I write out of a sense of urgency—an obsession to launch that voice into the world because it has a message.
 It could bring a message of hope.
-It could bring a message of warning.
-It could have a myriad reasons to desire to be set free in the world; but all of its reasons add up to one thing—a purpose.
+It could deliver a warning.
+It could have myriad reasons to desire to be set free in the world, but all of them add up to one thing—a purpose.